This section covers key health indicators relating to pregnancy, birth, early years, childhood, education, and young adulthood in York.

 There are a large number of vaccinations offered to children in the first few years of life, and throughout childhood.
 The data for York varies by vaccination type, but broadly York appears to be similar to or slightly above the national average for vaccination rates.
 However, this is almost always below the 95% coverage that is estimated to be necessary to protect the population.
 This remains an important opportunity to improve health protection for York and the region.

 The picture of childhood dental health in York is mixed.
 York has a larger proportion of five year olds without any dental decay than both the regional and national averages.
 However, York has a very high proportion of children aged 0-4 admitted to hospital for dental decay among York's statistical neighbors.
 It is possible this a refection of York's local admissions practices, rather than a reflection of high levels of dental decay.

 Breastfeeding is known to be protective of children's health; for example by making young children less prone to infections and less likely to experience obesity in childhood.
-At this time there is insufficient data to be certain about breastfeeding rates in York, however the information available suggests York is similar to the national average at 6-8 weeks after delivery.
+The rates of breastfeeding at 6-8 weeks are higher in York compared with the national average.

 Students represent a significant proportion of residents in York.
 The student health needs assessment, published in June 2017, considered the health of students who attend the universities and colleges in York and the support and services available to them.
 It identified unmet health needs, particularly around mental health.
 The full report is found in the topic specific needs assessment pages.

 Smoking is a major cause of preventable early death and ill health, York has an ambition for all young people in York to be part of a 'smoke free generation'.
 The proportion of 15 year olds in York who report smoking either occasionally or regularly is similar to the national average.
 However, this has only been measured once in 2014/2015.